linien-org/linien/README.rst

 -----------------

 You can download standalone binaries for windows and linux on `the releases page <https://github.com/hermitdemschoenenleben/linien/releases>`_.
-On linux, before executing the binary you have to mark it as executable using
+On linux you have to mark it as executable before executing:

 ..  code-block:: bash